nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 if you decided that you wanted to change the virtual grid size, you could divide the *x + y* `animationDelay` by some `CONSTANT` value. if you want to change grid spacing, you can easily do that too. the code practically writes itself.

 At Khan Academy, we have a neat tool to let you prototype a react component in the context of the site called the React Sandbox.
-It works on the local dev server and lets you take something like that and easily get to something like this:
+It works on the local dev server and lets you get a quick jsbin/fiddle environment but with all the goodies you've come to expect on the site.
+Using it, you get something like this:

 ![](https://dl.dropboxusercontent.com/u/406291/Screenshots/quV1.png)

-After a few passes on the copy and button/form styling it was good to go!
+The design isn't super mind blowing: it's a variation on the regular learnstorm header, but it's... animating!
+And, more importantly, it transfers the gravity of the original learnstorm header towards celebrating the accomplishments of our regional winners and brings the identity to life.

 ## lessons learned